 When I lived in Geneva, Switzerland, Paris was a short TGV (high speed train) ride away.
 Paris became like a second home to me.
 Whether it was a shopping trip, a day out with the girls or taking in the sights, I would feel a frisson of energy run through me every time I stepped off the train.
 I still get the same feeling when my feet touch French soil and more so in Paris.
+I am sure that my Paris highlights sightseeing guide will help you to make the most out of your visit.

 Over Christmas my husband (Steve) and I had another opportunity to visit.
 It was his first time in Paris and we had an action packed visit.
 We needed to see the Paris highlights in just 2 days.
 It was fabulous to be able to show him around a city I know well and love.
 We arrived on a beautiful crisp clear morning and after checking into our hotel we set off on a marathon walk.
 Paris is a wonderful city to walk through.
 Around every corner there is beauty that takes my breath away.
 According to the app on Steve’s phone we walked 21km!
 It didn’t feel like it though, as we stopped for hot chocolate, croissants, lunch and of course a couple of glasses of wine along the way as one does when in Paris!